“Does this piece of equipment need a permit from the SCAQMD?”

 - External combustion equipment (e.g., boilers and heaters) with a rating of 2,000,000 Btu/hr or less

-While AQMD Rule 219 is your friend when it comes to air permitting, there are a few things that make it seem like your enemy.
+While SCAQMD Rule 219 is your friend when it comes to air permitting, there are a few things that make it seem like your enemy.

 Second, there are exceptions to the exemptions (yes, that’s how complicated it is), and those are listed in Rule 219 (s).
-So although a piece of equipment might be exempt under AQMD Rule 219 and therefore, be exempt from a permit, but at the same time the same equipment can exempt from the Rule 219.
+So although a piece of equipment might be exempt under SCAQMD Rule 219 and therefore, be exempt from a permit, but at the same time, the same equipment can be exempt from Rule 219.

 In this case, the equipment would most likely need a permit.